o-william-white/nhm_training/docs/linux_installation.md

 nav_order: 2
 ---

+Installing Linux on your own computer is a great way to access and start learning Linux.
+Here are some simple ways to access a Linux terminal on Windows and Mac.
+{: .fs-6 .fw-300 }

-#### Windows
+### Windows

 To access a Linux terminal on Windows, we can use Windows Subsystem for Linux (WSL).
-It allows you to run a Linux distribution directly on your Windows machine.
+It allows you to run a Linux distribution directly on Windows.

 Open PowerShell (search for "PowerShell" in the Start menu). _Note if you are on a museum laptop, you will need to open PowerShell as an Administrator_ (search for "PowerShell" in the Start menu, right-click, and select "Run as administrator").